-White based blooms with brush strokes of pink splashed playfully over the petals.
-Bokassa ‘Babydoll’ flowers open mid season and the colour evolves as the bloom ages.
+White based blooms with brush strokes of pink splashed playfully dancing over the petals.
+Bokassa ‘Babydoll’ flowers open mid season and the colour evolves as the bloom matures.

 Potted perfection!
 Bokassa Tulips are our premium range for potting.
-We have carefully selected varieties with compact foliage and medium height flowers, these attributes lend perfectly to containers or small garden plantings.
+We have carefully selected varieties with compact foliage and flowers of medium height; these attributes lend perfectly to containers or small garden plantings.

 Another great idea when potting bulbs is to layer smaller bulbs on top, to form a ‘bulb lasagne’.
 Choices such as Spring Star Flowers, Miniature Daffodils or Grape Hyacinths will extend the show, soften the edges of the container and add to the colour.